 First Closing date: 1 March

 The initial deadline for applications is 1 March.
+All applicants who require a visa to study in Belgium or are submitting a scholarship application must apply by 1 March.
+Applicants not falling into these categories are welcome to apply by 1 March.
 All applications submitted prior to that date will be given equal consideration and considered on their individual merits.
-Students who have applied prior to 1 March will receive an admissions decision during the month of March.
+Applicants who have applied prior to 1 March will receive an admissions decision by 15 April.
 Most applicants will be informed whether they have been admitted to the programme or not.
-Some applicants will be deferred and considered with applicants from the 1 June closing date.
+In some cases, applicants will be deferred and considered with applicants from the 1 June closing date.

 Second Closing Date: 1 June

-The second deadline for applications is 1 June.
+The second deadline for applications is 1 June and is available for applicants who do not require a visa and are not submitting a scholarship application.
 All applications submitted prior to that date will be given equal consideration and considered on their individual merits.
-Students who have applied prior to 1 June will be informed during the month of June if they have been admitted to the programme.
+Applicants who have applied prior to 1 June will be informed during the month of June if they have been admitted to the programme.